glurp/ang/README.md

 Physics
 =======
-Newton law ( K.M.m/Dist**2 ) give a gameplay too reactive, so I use my own gravity version :)
+Newton law ( F=K.M.m/Dist**2 ) give a gameplay too reactive, so I use my own gravity version :)
+Linear low attraction : ( F=K.M.m/Dist ) give a gameplay too smoth.

+so i used : F=max( Newton law, Linear law), this give realism when planet is closed, smooth mouvement when spaceship is far away of all planet.

 Requirement
 ===========